x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-configuration-with-microsoft-intune.md

 ## S/MIME scenarios

-On enrolled devices, Outlook for iOS supports automated certificate delivery.
-Outlook for iOS also supports app configuration settings that enables or disables S/MIME in the app and whether the user can adjust the setting.
-For more information on how to deploy these settings via Microsoft Endpoint Manager, see [Sensitivity labeling and protection in Outlook for iOS and Android](sensitive-labeling-and-protection-outlook-for-ios-android.md).
+On enrolled devices, Outlook for iOS and Android supports automated certificate delivery.
+Outlook for iOS and Android also supports app configuration settings that enables or disables S/MIME in the app and whether the user can adjust the setting.
+For more information on how to deploy these settings via Microsoft Endpoint Manager, see [Understanding S/MIME](sensitive-labeling-and-protection-outlook-for-ios-android.md#understanding-smime).
 For more information on the configuration keys, see [Configuration keys](#configuration-keys).

 ## Data protection scenarios